 Two Weeks Later

-He stares at Nathan’s delicate features.
+He stares at Cameron’s delicate features.
 His defined jawline.
 His thick black hair.
 He remembers the dimples in his cheeks when he smiled.
 What he would do to see those dimples and that smile again right now.

 A nurse enters the room wearing full protective gear.
 Her hair is deep red but white at the roots.
-She quickly checks on Nathan before taking a seat next to Jason.
+She quickly checks on Cameron before taking a seat next to Jason.
 She speaks through her facemask.
 ‘You’re Jason, correct?’

 He nods without even realising he’s doing so.

 The nurse checks her notepad and looks back up.
 ‘My name’s Sophie.’
 She suppresses a smile behind her mask as if she’s trying to remain robotic when all she wants to do is show her humanity.
-‘I understand you infected Nathan but have now tested negative.
+‘I understand you infected Cameron but have now tested negative.
 Is that right?’

 Jason nods again and opens his mouth to speak.
 He can’t.

 ‘Okay,’ she says.
 There’s a beat of silence.
 ‘Now, I understand you haven’t known Cameron long.’

 ‘A few weeks,’ Jason finally says through his mask.
 The medical staff are pretty sure by now he has immunity to the virus but they’re not taking any chances.
 ‘Well, if you count the time he’s been here.’